miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/getting-started/quickstart/template.md

 });
 ```

+### Dynamic route handlers

-Models let us take advantage of an _in-memory database_ in our route handlers.
-The database makes our route handlers dynamic, so we can change the data that's returned without having to entirely rewrite the handler.
+Models lets our route handlers take advantage of Mirage's _in-memory database_.
+The database makes our route handlers dynamic, so we can change the data that's returned without having to rewrite the handler.

 Let's update our route handler to be dynamic: